Scouting out the nutrition information of several supplement products I repeatedly come across the phrase Proprietary Blend on the label.

 The FDA calls them dietary supplements

-Supplements of all kinds are not classified as drugs by the FDA, and thus they are considered in the FDA’s food category (7).
+Supplements of all kinds are not classified as drugs — they’re in the FDA’s food category which is why they’re considered dietary supplements.

-I’ll let the National Institute of Health explain their reasoning (8):
+I’ll let the (NIH) National Institute of Health explain their reasoning (8):

 “Dietary supplements are products intended to supplement the diet.
 They are not drugs and, therefore, are not intended to treat, diagnose, mitigate, prevent, or cure diseases.